Boundedness of elliptic Calabi-Yau varieties with a rational section

 \begin{remark} Let $f \colon Y \to X$ be a proper surjective morphism of normal varieties and let $\phi \colon Y' \dashrightarrow Y$ be a birational contraction over $X$, that is, there exists a proper surjective morphism $f' \colon Y' \to X$ and a commutative diagram

 Let us denote by $E'$ the divisorial part of the exceptional locus of $\phi$.
-If $D$ is $f$-degenerate for $f$ on $Y$, then $D'$ is $f'$-degenerate for $f'$ on $Y'$, where $D'$ is the strict transform of $D$ on $Y'$.
-Moreover, if $f$ is of relative dimension $1$ and $D$ is $f$-degenerate for $f$ on $Y$, then $D'+E'$ is $f'$-degenerate for $f'$ on $Y'$. \end{remark}
+If $D$ is very exceptional for $f$ on $Y$, then $D'$ is very exceptional for $f'$ on $Y'$, where $D'$ is the strict transform of $D$ on $Y'$.
+Moreover, if $f$ is of relative dimension $1$ and $D$ is very exceptional for $f$ on $Y$, then $D'+E'$ is very exceptional for $f'$ on $Y'$. \end{remark}